twanvl/sts-exporter/README.md

-# Slay the Spire card exporter
+# Slay the Spire exporter

 A simple mod for Slay the Spire that can export card images, relics, potions, and monster images.